tyuhgce/Paragon/README.md

 QUICK START
 -----------

-For quick look you can look at index.html page by address http://localhost:8000/.
+For quick look you can check at index.html page by address http://localhost:8000/. <br />
 Also you can run tests in Test directory.

 FUNCTIONALITY